BridgingAISocietySummerSchools/Course-Organisation/societal.md

     *   Equitable access to AI-powered healthcare technologies.
     *   The potential for over-reliance on AI and deskilling of medical professionals.

+You are strongly encouraged to choose specific angles or case studies that you may find particularly relevant!
 ---

 ## 3. AI for Fake News Generation and Detection